According to the range rule of thumb, the standard deviation of a... | Study Prep in Pearson+

 Understand that the range rule of thumb is a simple method to estimate the standard deviation of a data set using the range, which is the difference between the maximum and minimum values.

-Recall the formula for the range rule of thumb: the standard deviation \( \sigma \) is approximately equal to the range divided by a constant.
+Recall that the standard deviation measures the average amount of variation or dispersion in a set of values.

-Identify the constant used in the range rule of thumb, which is typically 4, based on empirical observations for many data sets.
+The range rule of thumb approximates the standard deviation by dividing the range by a constant, which is chosen based on typical data distributions.

 Watch next